 Alison Palmer – Executive Director

 Alison is CAREX Canada's executive director, leading CAREX's strategic operations, communications, and knowledge mobilization.
-Prior to this, she was a Communications and Training Manager at PrioNet Canada, a Networks of Centres of Excellence in protein folding diseases, and the lead science writer at the Canadian Institute for Advanced Research in Toronto, where she covered everything from nanotechnology and quantum computing to personalized genomics and climate science.
+She is also an Associate of the SFU Centre for Dialogue.
+Prior to her role at CAREX, Alison was a Communications and Training Manager at PrioNet Canada, a Networks of Centres of Excellence in protein folding diseases, and the lead science writer at the Canadian Institute for Advanced Research in Toronto, where she covered everything from nanotechnology and quantum computing to personalized genomics and climate science.
 Her route to science communication involved a valuable detour in the chemistry lab; she earned an MSc in chemical biology from McGill University and a BSc in chemistry from UBC.
 She is also a graduate of the renowned Banff Centre Science Communications Program.

 Cheryl Peters – Co-Principal Investigator

 Cheryl is CAREX's co-principal investigator.
 She started working with CAREX Canada at the beginning of the project in 2007.
 She is also a Research Scientist in Cancer Epidemiology and Prevention Research at Alberta Health Services and an Adjunct Assistant Professor in the Department of Oncology, Cumming School of Medicine at the University of Calgary.
 Cheryl has an MSc and PhD in occupational and environmental hygiene, both from the University of British Columbia.
 Her research interests include occupational exposure assessment (particular for solar UV radiation), the effects of sex and gender on occupational carcinogen exposures, and exposures in the construction industry.
 Cheryl also holds a BSc in earth and ocean sciences and geography, and her interest in environmental and occupational health stemmed from her work as a geologist in northern BC and the Yukon.